 How to File Workers’ Compensation Claims

 Your employer is responsible for providing you with a claim form within one day of being notified of the accident.
-If for any reason the form is not provided, you can download it from the Department of Industrial Relations site here.
+If, for any reason, the form is not provided, you can download it from the Department of Industrial Relations site here.
 Even if an employer was negligent and did not provide all necessary materials and information, failing to submit the claim form may result in a loss of benefit eligibility.

 You are only required to complete the specified employee section and then return the form back to your employer.
 Also, be sure to keep a copy for your records.
-Your employer will then submit the claim to the insurance companies to review, which can take up to 14 days.
+Your employer will then submit the workers’ compensation claim to the insurance companies to review, which can take up to 14 days.

 This is a general overview of how to file a workers’ compensation claim.
-For detailed instructions, contact our experienced workers’ compensation lawyer.
+For detailed instructions, contact our experienced California workers’ compensation lawyer.
 A team member from our Long Beach offices will be available to assist you at any time of the day.

 Work-Related Injuries That Are Covered by Workers' Comp Insurance

 The majority of injuries that occurred in the workplace and job-related illnesses are covered by workers’ compensation insurance.
 Common injuries and illnesses can range from bone breaks to back injuries to respiratory infections.
-Repetitive motion syndrome is also covered; this is when a workplace injury develops from exerting repetitive movements and strains a particular part of the body.
+Repetitive motion injuries are also covered; this is when a workplace injury develops from exerting repetitive movements and strains a particular part of the body.
 A common example of a repetitive strain is carpal tunnel syndrome.

 All injuries and ailments must be work-related in order to qualify for benefits.
 However, accidents do not need to occur in the workplace to qualify.
 Injuries that were sustained while traveling for work or when driving is a job requirement, victims’ injuries are typically covered.
 Unfortunately, many accidents are legitimate workers’ compensation accidents, but employees are sometimes denied the full extent of benefits.